brandendupont-mcw/second-cms/src/blog-posts/hello-world.md

 <br>

 In designing the Adult Diversion Program, it was very important to District Attorney McCann that the program keep accurate demographic data to ensure that the racial and ethnic backgrounds of the program participants reflect Denver’s population in the criminal justice system.
-As you can see from the dashboard, the racial and ethnic backgrounds of both the adult and juvenile program participants are reflective of the racial and ethnic population in city’s criminal justice system.
+The dashboard helps us monitor whether we are meeting our longstanding goal of having diversion programs reflect the racial and ethnic population in the city’s criminal justice system.
+It is imperative that these programs operate with inclusivity every step of the way and our dashboard enables improved transparency and monitoring of our efforts.

 <br>